juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## Testing server-based RESTful microservices with Postman

+Now that the microservice is up and listening on the specified port we can test connectivity with Postman.

 The following image shows an example of an invocation in Postman to the method blog_create.
 As seen before, the microservice requires authentication with AWS Cognito.
 In this case, no authentication method is specified.
 As a response, the method sends an "Unauthorized" message.

 <img src="images/restful_blogs_test_1.png"/>